yiranyyu/Cpp-Primer-note/Note/Generic Algorithms.md

 vector<int> vec(int_iter, eof);
 ```

-7. Call the reverse_iterator’s base member, which gives us its corresponding ordinary iterator (which points to the position after the position reverse_iterator points).
+7. Call the reverse_iterator's base member, which gives us its corresponding ordinary iterator (which points to the position after the position reverse_iterator points).
 8. The fact that reverse iterators are intended to represent ranges and that these ranges are asymmetric has an important consequence: When we initialize or assign a reverse iterator from a plain iterator, the resulting iterator does not refer to the same element as the original.

 ```C++